 This post may contain affiliate links.
 Please read our disclosure policy.

-Tender steak, blistered tomatoes, and peppers are all topped with a drizzle of my homemade pesto for a meal that always impresses!
+These steak kabobs include an easy steak marinade, blistered tomatoes, and bell peppers.
+Everything is topped with a drizzle of homemade pesto for a meal that always impresses!

 Update: This recipe was originally published in 2017 and has been republished.

+In these kabobs we’re using tomatoes and green bell pepper.
+The steak marinade we’re using is uncomplicated.
+Just two ingredients to help us achieve a more tender, flavorful steak!
 And then there’s the Pistachio Lemon Pesto.
-So simple to make and packs a powerful punch.
-Plus it’s dairy free which makes it lower in calories than traditional pesto.
+This pesto recipe is simple to make and packs a powerful punch.
+Plus it’s dairy free (no parmesan cheese!) which makes it lower in calories than traditional pesto.
+You can of course use a prepared pesto from the grocery store to save more time if you prefer.

 Pesto Steak Kabob Ingredients